chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-github/install-enforce-github/index.md

 ---
-title : "How to Install Chainguard Enforce for GitHub"
+title : "How to Install Chainguard Enforce for Git"
-description: "Enforcing commit signatures with GitHub"
+description: "Enforcing commit signatures with Git"
 type: "article"
 date: 2022-08-11T13:41:00+00:00
 lastmod: 2022-08-11T13:41:00+00:00